Authorization

 About Users & Concepts

-Please refer to the section to learn more about that.
+Please refer to the section Make your first API call to learn more about that.
 Have fun!

 In the fulfillmenttools platform there is a simple yet effective rights & permissions system in place.
 It grants access to data, that the user is allowed to see while it hides data from users, that are authenticated but not authorized to view data.
 The role also has impact on active features in API, backoffice or mobile clients.